ignaciourbina/causal-flow/README.md

 ```

 The exported site will be written to the `docs` folder which is ready to be served by GitHub Pages.

+A GitHub Actions workflow automatically builds and deploys the site when changes
+are pushed to the `main` branch.
+The workflow is defined in
+`.github/workflows/deploy.yml`.